Categories

 How do you know whether your child with an eating disorder is ready for college?
 Sending a child to college usually raises anxiety for most parents.
 And you may have even more anxiety if your young adult has or has struggled with an eating disorder.

-Dr. Muhlheim’s webinar for Parents: College Readiness Webinar was held on February 10, 2024 has now concluded.
-If you missed it and would like to purchase an access to the recording, email Hello@EDTLA.com.
+Dr. Muhlheim’s webinar for Parents: College Readiness Webinar will be held in February 2025.
+If you’d like to be notified when registration opens, email Hello@EDTLA.com.
 Cost is $75.
-This includes 60 days access to the recordings and a copy of materials.
+This includes 60 days of access to the recordings and a copy of materials including a fillable college readiness checklist.

 Starting college is stressful for even the most well-adjusted young adult.
 Young adults with eating disorders often have trouble with transitions.
 Add an active eating disorder on top of the college transition, and you have a potential time bomb.